openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 | 10 | 28 - 40 | 19 - 25 | 9 | 7 |

-Based on the party’s level, use the NPC Simple Build Table to determine the monster’s most relevant statistics.
+Use the NPC Simple Build Table to determine the monster’s most relevant statistics.
 For the hit point and defense columns, choose values within the given ranges based on the strengths and weaknesses of the monster you are building.
 Choose 1 to 3 primary attributes that will form the main basis of the monster’s attacks and actions, and then choose as many secondary attributes as you need in order to define the monster’s other capabilities.

 Once you have the basic statistics recorded, choose a few of the following feats to provide your monster with special attacks and abilities:

-- **Attack Specialization (tier equal to party level, max 9):** With one attack type, gain advantage 1 per tier.
+- **Attack Specialization (tier equal to NPC level, max 9):** With one attack type, gain advantage 1 per tier.

 - **Bane Focus:** Pick a bane.
 Whenever you inflict at least five damage with an attack, you may automatically inflict that bane.